JordanMartinez/purescript-jordans-reference/21-Hello-World/03-Hello-World-and-Effects/src/01-Native-Side-Effects-via-Effect.md

 This limits our impure code as much as possible to the program's start.
 Hopefully, everything else in our code is pure.

 However, one might still call `unsafePerformEffect` in otherwise pure code in situations where they know what they are doing.
-In other words, they know the pros & cons, costs & benefits of doing so, and are willing to pay for those costs to acheive their benefits.
+In other words, they know the pros & cons, costs & benefits of doing so, and are willing to pay for those costs to achieve their benefits.